nrrs/quickfit-app/docs/api-endpoints.md

 ## QUICKFIT - BACKEND ROUTES
 - Don’t forget closing slash on all routes (Django default requirement)
-- When using Postman to make requests, quickfit returns responses in the form of arrays of objects.
+- Responses are generally in the form of arrays of objects.
 - Check schema for updated constraints on each field/column